ninnakin/RR_Project_2/RR2_template.md

 # Reproducible Research: Peer Assessment 2
-#  Damage to poulation and economy from weather in the United States
+#  Damage to population and economy from weather in the United States

 ## Synopsis
 I have used the Storm Data dataset provided by the National Weather Service to analyse which weather events are most harmful.
 The analysis looks at two aspectes of damage; damage to population health and economic damage.
 This analysis looks at damage from weather from year 2000-2011, identifying the events causing the largest numbers of fatalities and injuries as well as the events leading to the largest costs from property and crop damage.